Part 1: Custom Rust toolchain

-Rust on the CH32V003
+Return to Rust on the CH32V003

 Published on 2023-03-27 by Noxim.
-2073 words, about 11 minutes
+1315 words, about 7 minutes

 In previous post we covered some ground work on what RV32E is and what we need to do to build Rust code targeting it.
 After some experimentation we found LLVM patch differential D70401 that implements all the required codegen changes for us.
 In this post we will be going over how to build our own Rust toolchain to make use of it.